 4. Whether imported and substituted wines in different size containers are within the scope of section 15421 of the Act; and,

-Customs narrowed the scope of commercial interchangeability as it relates to wine by holding that the law only applied to still table wines under 14% alcohol by volume.
-This excluded consideration of any other wines made from fruit other than grapes as well as sparkling wines or still table wine over 14%.
+Customs narrowed the scope of commercial interchangeability as it relates to wine by holding that the law only applied to still table wines under 14 percent alcohol by volume.
+This excluded consideration of any other wines made from fruit other than grapes as well as sparkling wines or still table wine over 14 percent.
 Rose wine was held to be its own separate color category.

 The one positive holding for the industry involved wines shipped in different size containers (bulk shipping vs. bottled case goods).
 Wines shipped in various size packaging was considered to be commercially interchangeable regardless of the packaging configuration.
 This portion of the ruling was a significant win for the trade community as bulk wine and case goods fall into different internal revenue department tax categories as well as HTS classifications.